cocos/cocos-docs/en/editor/extension/first-communication.md

 # First Data Interaction

-We covered how to create extensions and how to define panels in extensions in the previous two documents **First Extension** and **First Panel**, next we will try to communicate between them with this document.
+Creating extensions and how to define panels in extensions was covered in the previous two documents, **First Extension** and **First Panel**, the next step is to communicate between them.
+This document will help teach this concept.

 ## Define the message inside the description file package.json

-First we need to add a message `"increasing"` to the browser in `contributions.messages`.
-Then add a `"hello-world:increasing"` message for the default panel to handle.
+First, add a message **"increasing"** to the browser in `contributions.messages`.
+Next, add a **"hello-world:increasing"** message to the default panel to handle/respond to.

 ```json
 {